UMCUGenetics/mutSigExtractor/README.md

 The core functions for extracting signatures are:
 ```
-## By default, returns the contributions for the 30 COSMIC signatures
+## By default, returns the absolute contributions for the 30 COSMIC signatures
 extractSigsSnv()

 ## Returns the counts of indels within repeat regions, indels with  flanking microhomology, and